Higher Ed Experience Expectations Rise With The Digital Era

 When selecting a post secondary institution, young adults are very interested in the experience they will have throughout their time there.
 Hours upon hours go into researching colleges and universities to find the perfect fit.
 Publishers such as Business Insider consistently rate schools based on their school spirit, since it such a distinguishing aspect of campus culture.
 In Canada, Queens university is one of the most sought after universities.
 It is no coincidence it also happens to be ranked highest in school spirit.
 Through digital communication platforms, institutions can increase school spirit by hyping up events, amplifying student voices, and engaging students.
 With such platforms now having the ability to reach any device; video wall, TV screen, cellular phone, etc., this allows for a broader reach.
 Giving this tool to student bodies such as clubs and associations, allows them to better inform other students of activities being run around campus.
 For example, when the annual pep rally comes around, each team can show off their creative attempts to hold the most school spirit.
 Videos can be updated in real-time, play on a loop, or even be live streamed.
 This would allow the entire campus to remain involved even if they are unable to attend.

 School pride fuels school spirit, so showcasing achievements is crucial.
 There is always room for improvement in this area.
 For example, at the university I attend, the only achievements we hear about are those of the football team, or if the university is in the news.
 On the education side, there is tons of research being conducted by students and faculty, yet if you walk around campus and ask anyone what awards the university has won recently for research, not one student could answer the question.
 Sports can also fall in a similar category.
 Besides football, there is no talk of any other sports unless you visit the athletics website.
 There you can find that the university is consistently winning awards for multiple sports.
-Showcasing these achievements increases campus moral, adds to campus culture, and allows school pride to thrive.
+Showcasing these achievements increases campus moral, adds to campus culture, allows school pride to thrive, and enhances student experience.

 Who Doesn’t Love The Buzz?

 Students love a campus that is always buzzing.
-It makes them feel as though they are part of something bigger; a community.
+It enhances the experience and makes them feel as though they are part of something bigger; a community.
 In order to create this buzz, it is the institution that is tasked with creating events, or supporting clubs that will do so.
 Implementing a digital communications platform that helps increase the buzz is a must for every post-secondary institution.
 Many of these platforms can integrate with real-time data, making it is easier than ever to produce a large buzz.
 For example, countless hours go into planning an executing campaigns for the next student body president.
 When voting day comes around, digital platforms make it easy to showcase real time voting polls as they rise.
 Candidates must meet quorum in order to qualify, so if not enough buzz is generated this can be very difficult for candidates.
-By showcasing real-time poles, students are more likely to participate in the voting process, and feel as though they are actively contributing to their community.
+By showcasing real-time polls, students are more likely to participate in the voting process, and feel as though they are actively contributing to their community.

 Let’s Talk Revenue